nio-ono/zin/README.md

-# Zin
+# Satsuma

 ## Introduction

-Zin is a static site generator designed around EJS templating, providing a uniform but flexible development environment that supports both rigorous use of templating and fast deployment and experimentation.
+Satsuma is a static site generator designed around EJS templating, providing a uniform but flexible development environment that supports both rigorous use of templating and fast deployment and experimentation.

 ### Ethos

-- **Minimalism**: Zin maintains a minimum of dependencies and prioritizes rapid development, deployment, and iteration.
+- **Minimalism**: Satsuma maintains a minimum of dependencies and prioritizes rapid development, deployment, and iteration.
 - **Uniform Environment**: All content and templates are stored in EJS and the project in general sticks to JS/Node-y ways of doing things, ensuring a uniform development environment that reduces cognitive overhead and maximizes expressiveness.
 - **Configurability:** While it provides some starter pages and templates, the structure of your project is up to you via the config file.
-- **Template-Driven Development**: Zin is biased towards storing site content as pure data, emphasizing templates.
+- **Template-Driven Development**: Satsuma is biased towards storing site content as pure data, emphasizing templates.
 This structure underscores the DRY (Don't Repeat Yourself) principle and promotes consistent theming.

 ### Key Functionality